Connect with us

 An option contract is a binding agreement that gives an investor the right, but not the obligation, to buy (call) or sell (put) a predetermined amount of stocks at an agreed-upon price within a specified time frame.
 You can make money even if the stock price doesn’t move.
 Options give investors more flexibility than purchasing stocks, making it possible to limit potential losses but still reap the benefits of potential gains.

-There are two types of options contracts; calls and puts.
-Calls give their owners the right to buy securities at a fixed price within a specific time frame.
-This means if the underlying security price goes up between buying and selling, you will profit from purchasing calls.
+There are three types of options: contracts, calls, and puts.
+Rings give owners the right to buy securities at a fixed price within a specific time frame.
+You will profit from purchasing calls if the underlying security price increases between buying and selling.
 Puts give their owners the right to sell securities at a fixed price within a specific time frame.
 This means taking advantage of downward movements in stock prices by buying put contracts.

-In general, your profit from buying call or put options is equal to the difference in price between the strike prices and the underlying security’s price at the expiration.
+In general, your profit from buying call or put options equals the difference in price between the strike prices and the underlying security’s price at the expiration.

 Benefits Of Options Trading